Ki11erRabbit/linux-club-git-activity/README.md

 Git Bisect automates a binary search on your commits to find bugs.
 To begin, simply type `git bisect start`.

+If you get an error, make sure you are in the folder `linux-club-git-activity`.

 You first start by marking the current commit as bad by typing `git bisect bad`.
 Now you need to select a good commit.
 Since you don't know when it was good, here is the commit that was "good". `59d1e99`